-My core work in ethical theory explores how to locate morality in the world as science and experience reveals it to be - naturalistic and secular.
-A central upshot of this work is that misgivings about locating morality in natural reality tend to rest on mistaken views about the nature of moral thought.
+My core work in moral philosophy explores how to locate morality in the world as science and experience reveals it to be - naturalistic and secular.
+An upshot of this work is that misgivings about locating morality in natural reality rest on mistaken views about moral thought.

-In social philosophy, I've worked on the metaphysics, ethics, language, and normativity of sexuality and gender.
-Very broadly speaking, I defend the view that your sexual orientation and gender are determined by features "in the head" but are no less normatively significant for it.
+In social philosophy, I work on the nature of sexuality and gender.
+Very broadly speaking, I defend the views that your sexual orientation and gender are determined by features "in the head" but are no less morally significant for it.

 My research is also highly and unapologetically collaborative with ~40% of my published, forthcoming, or in progress work being co-authored.

-I'm a first-generation college graduate (my parents didn't attend college, their parents didn't...), committed to making other non-traditional students feel like they belong in the classroom.
+I'm a 1st-generation college graduate (my parents didn't attend college, theirs didn't...), committed to making non-traditional students feel like they belong in the classroom.

-I view service as, primarily, an important political outlet for defending and advancing philosophy on campus and at large.
-In addition to discharging the usual professional service responsibilities like refereeing, I am currently serving in the following roles at CSULB:
+I view service as an important political outlet for advancing philosophy on campus and beyond.
+During the 2023-2024 AY, I'll be discharging the usual professional service responsibilities like refereeing.
+Department, college, and university service to follow the next AY.

 I was raised by my maternal grandma in a single-bedroom apartment in Roselle, New Jersey, ~ 20 miles SW of NYC.
-I live in Los Angeles.
 My wonderful spouse and I were married by Elvis.
 I have a delightful toddler.
-I'm a proud union member.
+We now live DC.